Day Trip from Athens: Chalkida (Evia) with Kids

 Uncovering crabs, catching shrimp, and looking for hermit crabs in the rock pools of Alykes

 Seafood is a highlight in Greece.
 And in Evia, there’s more to get excited about.
 Home to varieties of shellfish only available in these parts, Greeks come to Chalkida to feast on exotic, fresh-caught delicacies.
-Paleologos is a seaside tavern that keeps us eating till no end, in part because the kids have found a good time running in circles in the little garden behind.
+Paleologos is a seaside tavern where our meals stretch for hours, in part because the kids find joy in running in circles in the little garden behind.

 Palaiologos Taverna Chalkida